FenrisStargazer/WebDev-NewAmazon/README.md

     This javascript file will create the required DB and tables in order to use this api.

 ### 5. Run API
-    Now that the database and tables have bein created we can now start the api.
+    Now that the database and tables have been created we can now start the api.
 With laragon running, in a command terminal cd into the api directory and use the following command to start the api:
         "npm start"